byu-oit/aws-scatter-gather/README.md

 - *configuration* - This parameter defines how the aggregator should send out the response and how to gather results.
 Options for the configuration are as follows:
     - *composer* - An optional function that can be defined to process and/or transform the results gathered in from a scatter request.
+    - *each* - A function to call with each received response.
+This function will be passed the following parameters:
+        1) received - The entire received object.
+To get the received object's payload use `recieved.data`.
+        2) state - The state object in this format: `{ active: boolean, minWaitReached: boolean, missing: Array.<string>`.
+Active tells whether the aggregator will continue to process additional responses.
+        3) done - a function that can be used to signify that aggregation is done.
+You can pass in an error as it's first parameter if you want to reject the aggregator response.
     - *expects* - An array of strings for responses that are expected.
 If all expected responses have been received and the *minWait* has been reached then the aggregator will resolve immediately.
 Defaults to `[]`.
     - *maxWait* - The maximum number of milliseconds to wait for all expected responses before resolving the aggregator.
 Defaults to `2500`.
     - *minWait* - The minimum number of milliseconds to wait before resolving the aggregator.
 Defaults to `0`.